PaulleDemon/PyUIBuilder/README.md

 ## License - Fund the development

-To support open-source and development of this tool and upcoming free open-source tools and libraries, consider buying a one-time license.
+Help fund open-source work and development of this and upcoming projects by purchasing a one-time license.

-Purchasing License will allow me to focus on this work and give you access to more advance features, early access and more.
+Purchasing License will allow me to focus on development of this tool and provide you access to more advance features, early access and more.

 The discount's will be available for limited time only on pre-orders.